davidrunger/rc-languages-selector/README.md

 on or off, rather than scrolling to it.

-When you are done selecting your language(s), click "Hide Form" to hide the form again and enjoy your greatly decluttered Rosetta Code browsing experience. :)
+When you are done selecting your language(s), click "Hide Form" to hide the form again.
 Your language preferences will be persisted as you navigate between programming tasks and also after closing and reopening the browser.

+Enjoy your greatly decluttered Rosetta Code browsing experience. :)

 # Contributing